-CF: Do you think that either the nominators or the voters are aware of anything that you just said?
+Cecilia: Do you think that either the nominators or the voters are aware of anything that you just said?
 I know about this, but I have been educated by sound designers.
 I received a very good education when we negotiated the new Broadway sound design agreement several years ago, but I don’t think that either the nominators or the voters know that there are such a range of skills and methods among sound designers.

-FP: It sounds like the sound design awards were put in place without any effort to support the voters or the Committee in understanding the nature of the art.
+Fitz: It sounds like the sound design awards were put in place without any effort to support the voters or the Committee in understanding the nature of the art.
 They understood that there are two kinds of designers, which is great, but perhaps there was not the follow through.

-CF: I don’t know that the two awards were decided because they understood that there were two kinds of designers.
+Cecilia: I don’t know that the two awards were decided because they understood that there were two kinds of designers.
 It was at the same period of time where scenery, costume, and lighting were all divided down into play and musical.
 For a decade prior to 2008 no play had ever won best costume design when the category was combined because design for a play is so very different from the “all singing and all dancing and all rhinestones” musical designs.
 Musical design is big and glorious and play design is often so much more subtle, even when its period, that they don’t compare to each other very well.
 There was this general recognition that there should be separate awards for plays and musicals for design.
 So when the sound award was instituted, it was done that way because all the other ones had been changed to that at the same time.

-FP: The cancellation of the award feels embarrassing to me for the country because the award is a national award.
+Fitz: The cancellation of the award feels embarrassing to me for the country because the award is a national award.
 It’s well in evidence that you can’t raise the curtain without a sound designer.
 Every producer thinks that and they pay for it, so that’s clear.
 This decision feels more confused and timid than it does feel engaged and active.
 And I think that’s the biggest surprise.

 You’re somebody who is willing to put up with the tedium of administration to achieve principled goals that have big outcomes for people in the way they live.
 That takes a lot of intellectual strength, a huge amount of tenacity, and a comprehensive understanding of some very complex things and how they relate to one another.
 Do you see a way back, given what you know?
 And what would be a way that designers and educators and producers who care could be involved, do you think?

-CF: I think that a way back needs to be investigated.
+Cecilia: I think that a way back needs to be investigated.
 I have just put in a call to the Broadway League to request a meeting of representatives from the League and the Wing and some sound designers because I think at this point if there isn’t a conversation, where can this go?
 And I think when John Gromada started this petition, he didn’t really imagine that this many people would sign it.
 He didn’t really plan for it to blow up so big.
 And it just went completely out of control immediately.
 In less than two days 20,000 people said that this is the wrong thing to do.* There are people from the UK and from every part of the country.
 There are lots of educators who have made comments and people who work in the theatre who have never worked on Broadway.
 You’re right—it’s a national thing.
 So I think a conversation should happen between the administration of the Tony Awards and a representative group of sound designers to explore some way back from this.
 It is my hope that they will be willing to do that.

-FP: I want to try to find where the problem is and to do my part to convene everyone around that.
+Fitz: I want to try to find where the problem is and to do my part to convene everyone around that.
 I think that it would have been so great if, given where they were at, they said: we have this problem and we don’t know how to organize this.
 I would wish that the Tony Committee, having decided that they were a little lost on procedure and how to discipline and gather the information and make a balanced accurate conclusion, had asked for some help.
 It can be done.
 It’s not impossible to do.

 So you weren’t present at the Administrative Committee meeting in which this decision was made.
 It must have been on the agenda for the meeting.
 Did you know that it was coming up?
 Or did they give you any notice at all?

-CF: It wasn’t announced ahead of time that it was an agenda item.
+Cecilia: It wasn’t announced ahead of time that it was an agenda item.
 Ken Billington was there for the Union—he’s my “alternate” on the Committee.
 One of us is at every meeting.
 And he did speak out against this decision.
 I want the members to know that we actually did speak out against this.

 No. I would have made sure that I was present if there had been advance notice that this was on the agenda for the meeting.
 Do I think I could have changed the outcome?
 Probably not.
 But I would have made sure I was physically in the room had I known.
 Ken called me as soon as the meeting was over.

-FP: Because you’re working closely with these folks and you’ve been on the scene for a long time and you’re respected, it seems strange that they wouldn’t involve you at least in the question.
+Fitz: Because you’re working closely with these folks and you’ve been on the scene for a long time and you’re respected, it seems strange that they wouldn’t involve you at least in the question.

-CF: There is a Rules Subcommittee that is supposedly a Subcommittee of the Administration Committee, but the Committee doesn’t pick the Subcommittee.
+Cecilia: There is a Rules Subcommittee that is supposedly a Subcommittee of the Administration Committee, but the Committee doesn’t pick the Subcommittee.
 The Subcommittee is completely chosen by the League and the Wing, and the Rules Subcommittee is not really public.
 I couldn’t tell you exactly who’s on it.
 I’m sure if I asked I would be told, but I don’t know which members of the Committee are on it.
 And there might be a couple of people on it who are not on the Administration Committee.
 I believe that was true last year.

 Everything the Administration Committee does is now has more layers of process than when I became a member.
 And I know that in part it’s because every decision this Committee makes is scrutinized but I sometimes get the feeling that the Administration Committee is turning into a rubber stamp of decisions made behind the scenes.